Simple products break less

 - See the whole

-Now, how does a revolver play into all this?
+How does a drum play into this? (pun intended)

 The lean approach to product development, which – as we now know – started with new industrial manufacturing trends decades ago, is about simplicity.
-Not the kind of simplicity that differentiates Notepad from Microsoft Word, but the kind that separates a traditional revolver from a magazine-loading handgun – e.g, a Glock.
-We are talking a functional device versus a work of art.
+Not the kind of simplicity that differentiates a plain-text editor from Microsoft Word, but the kind that separates a drum from, say, a violin or an electronic piano or keyboard in terms of complexity.

-The same applies to software products: beyond a certain point in development, many products become uncontrollably complex and result in a slew of features that a vast number of users – including many power users – don’t appreciate, which in turn increases costs, increases bugs, and potentially lowers product usability and customer satisfaction.
+To transpose an electronic piano into the product development domain, it has many complex parts that come at a great cost.
+Although these parts provide a great utility, they make the underlying product less dependable, more prone to breakage and malfunctions, and more difficult to learn.
+The same naturally applies to software products: beyond a certain point in development, many products become uncontrollably complex and result in a slew of features that a vast number of users – including many power users – can’t appreciate, which in turn increases costs, increases break points, and potentially lowers product usability and customer satisfaction.
 Practically speaking, there is something known as the Law of Diminishing Marginal Returns – a fundamental economic principle, which is defined as the decrease in the marginal (incremental) output of a production process as the amount of a single factor of production is incrementally increased, while the amounts of all other factors of production stay constant.

 A classic example is adding more workers to a job, such as assembling a car on a factory floor: at some point, adding more workers causes problems such as workers getting in each other’s way or frequently finding themselves waiting for access to a part.
 In all of these processes, producing one more unit of output per unit of time will eventually cost increasingly more, due to inputs being used less and less effectively.
 Eventually, by increasing the product’s function you may actually be increasing its cost to a point of incurring an operating loss, directly or indirectly.

 The same applies to software.
-In my mind, a good practical example is Skype, which I find to be a rather invasive application that I’d love to run on my MacBook Pro all the time… but choose not to because it consumes more system resources than I am willing to give up in exchange for the privilege of being easily accessible to my international colleagues in Paris or Amsterdam.
+In my mind, a good practical example is Skype, which I find to be a rather invasive application that I’d love to run on my MacBook Pro all the time… but choose not to because it consumes more system resources than I am willing to give up in exchange for the privilege of being easily accessible to my international colleagues.

-That in mind, I like to say – as one of my good colleagues taught me in 2006 – that all good products must start out as “as a revolver” and not as a Glock, while most products don’t ever need to turn into a Glock.
+With that in mind, I like to say – as one of my good colleagues taught me in 2006 – that all good products must start out as drum and not as a keyboard, while most products don’t ever need to turn into a keyboard.
 So, don’t let my odd metaphor confuse you when you hear these words from me while discussing an app, a website or a software project.
-For at the root of every successful digital product there lies a simple principle: if you are going to make a Glock, be sure that you have the advertising budget and the positioning strategy to market this baby to the people who will appreciate it.
+For at the root of every successful digital product there lies a simple principle: if you are going to make an electronic pieno, be sure that you have the advertising budget and the positioning strategy to market this baby to the people who will appreciate it.
 Otherwise, keep your product simple and don’t add things to it just because they are “nice to have.”
-The same goes for premature optimization.
-Better yet, don’t make guns and don’t sell them or use them: guns are bad.
+The thought that “premature optimization is the root of all evil” (courtesy of Donald Knuth) also comes to mind here.

 And every time you feel like questioning this logic, play with an Apple device to remind yourself that successful products don’t have to be complex, nor do they have to please everyone.
 Speaking of successful products that can be improved, I have written a related post about sealed batteries in Apple devices – check it out.

 Do you want to continue this discussion?
-Message me on Twitter or using the contact form on this site.
+Message me on Twitter to start a conversation.